 For additional information refer to http://www.virginia.edu/riskmanagement/contracts.html and adhere to FIN-036 Policy: Signatory Authority for Executing University Contracts: http://uvapolicy.virginia.edu/policy/FIN-036

-The above advice is intended for short duration domestic academic field trips.
+The above advice is intended for short-duration domestic, academic field trips.
 The following are examples of other activities and programs falling outside of the scope of this advice:

-- Internship, externships, clinical experiences, and other similar programs should be more formally managed within the academic department, including formal agreements with outside organizations and compliance with Policy: Academic Approval and Signatory Authority for Academic Program Agreements http://uvapolicy.virginia.edu/policy/FIN-035.
+- Internships, externships, clinical experiences, and other similar programs should be more formally managed within the academic department, including formal agreements with outside organizations and compliance with Policy: Academic Approval and Signatory Authority for Academic Program Agreements http://uvapolicy.virginia.edu/policy/FIN-035.

 - Study abroad and other international travel with students requires more involved planning.
 All international activities should be coordinated through the International Studies Office (ISO) http://www.virginia.edu/iso/.

-For situations involving student initiated or managed travel where there exists the possibility that the activity could be confused as being either an academic field trip or other University activity, there should be a disclaimer in place.
-This includes student group activities with faculty advisors that is not part of a course: CIO activities, voluntary attendance at professional organization events and conferences, student initiated and/or organized activities including those supported by University collected fees, and activities students choose to engage in during semester breaks and between semesters.
+For situations involving student-initiated or managed travel where there exists the possibility that the activity could be confused as being either an academic field trip or other University activity, there should be a disclaimer in place.
+This includes student group activities with faculty advisors that are not part of a course: CIO activities, voluntary attendance at professional organization events and conferences, student-initiated and/or organized activities including those supported by University collected fees, and activities students choose to engage in during semester breaks and between semesters.
 Here is an example of a disclaimer for such an activity that should be modified to fit your particular situation: "Social and recreational activities undertaken by students with support from the fees contributed for this purpose are not University activities.
 Rather the University collects and disburses these funds for social and recreational activities selected by the students.
 These activities are not sponsored by the University or part of any University program and students should bear this in mind when participating."